TwoBitAlchemist/NeoAlchemy/source/query-builder.rst

 Return
 ------

-If you call :py:meth:`Match.return_` with no arguments, the resulting query will ``RETURN *``, returning everything you have matched. `For performance reasons`_, however, this is often not the best choice.
+If you call :py:meth:`~CypherVerb.return_` with no arguments, the resulting query will ``RETURN *``, returning everything you have matched. `For performance reasons`_, however, this is often not the best choice.
 There are several ways to return only what you need instead of everything you've touched.

 ============================  ==========================================  ========================
  What to Return                NeoAlchemy                                  Cypher Equivalent